 Where a person lives can affect how their healthcare professionals treat them.

-Rural populations in the United States tend to:
+Rural populations in the United States

 - be older